It was July 2018 when Thomas Gronnemark first received a phone call from Liverpool manager Jurgen Klopp.

 “The challenges in football are that the players, coaches and managers don’t know what to do [from a throw-in.]
 For me it’s easy to see, big clubs that play in the Premier League and Champions League they have a bad throw-in strategy, they’re lacking the knowledge.”

-However, Grønnemark’s appointment raised some eyebrows, with many even questioning the value of his role.
-Most recently, Liverpool legend Steve Nicol argued that the work that the Dane is doing with the club is something that has been replicated hundreds of times before and that the statistics can be construed to show anything you want.
+However, Gronnemark’s appointment raised some eyebrows, with many even questioning the value of his role.
+Most recently, he came under fire from Andy Gray and Liverpool legend Steve Nicol, who argued that the work that the Dane is doing with the club is something that has been replicated hundreds of times before and that the statistics can be construed to show anything you want.

 “Taking a throw-in is a decision-making process like making a pass.
 There’s not one throw-in that hasn’t been done about 100 times that Liverpool do,” said Nicol.